AngelCampos/AngelCampos.github.io/_pages/about.md

 ![alt text](images/topCover.jpg "Makhtesh Ramon Crater")

 Hello, my name is Miguel.
-I'm a PhD student at the [Schwartz Lab](http://www.weizmann.ac.il/molgen/Schwartz/) of the Weizmann Institute of Science.
-I am a biologist with great interest in understanding life from a quantitative, mechanistic and systematic perspective.
-My current efforts are focused on advancing the understanding of RNA modifications.
-And, I am from Mexico!
+I am a biologist with great interest in understanding life from a quantitative and systematic perspective.
+My current efforts are focused on advancing the understanding of RNA modifications, with a focus on the abundant mRNA modification N6-Methyladenosine (m6A).
+I am currently an academic collaborator at the [Schwartz Lab](http://www.weizmann.ac.il/molgen/Schwartz/) of the Weizmann Institute of Science, in which I recently graduated as a PhD and I am looking for a prospective lab to continue my work as a postdoctoral fellow.

 In the Schwartz lab, we work in the field of Epitranscriptomics, a relatively new and booming research field that deals with the biochemical modifications of RNA molecules of all living organisms and even viruses.
-My current work revolves around the RNA modification [m6A](https://en.wikipedia.org/wiki/N6-Methyladenosine). m6A is a highly abundant RNA modification present in all eukaryotes, and it has recently received attention as a potential therapeutic target for treating diseases such as Cancer, Osteoporosis, Obesity, and Diabetes.
-In my latest [published work](https://www.cell.com/cell/fulltext/S0092-8674(19)30676-2), we developed a methodology that is able to detect and quantify m6A in a high-throughput, single-nucleotide, and antibody-independent manner.
-We also uncovered a code that dictates m6A deposition across the transcriptomes of mouse and yeast, making m6A deposition predictable.
+My current work revolves around the RNA modification [m6A](https://en.wikipedia.org/wiki/N6-Methyladenosine). m6A is a highly abundant mRNA modification present in all eukaryotes, and it has recently received attention as a potential therapeutic target for treating diseases such as Cancer, Osteoporosis, Obesity, and Diabetes.
+At the SchwartzLab, we developed [a methodology](https://www.cell.com/cell/fulltext/S0092-8674(19)30676-2), that is able to detect and quantify m6A in a high-throughput, single-nucleotide, and antibody-independent manner.
+Using this new technology we uncovered a code that dictates m6A deposition across the transcriptomes of mouse and yeast, one of our main conclusions is that m6A deposition is strongly coded in the RNA sequence of each gene.

 ## Last Year [GitHub contributions](https://github.com/AngelCampos)